NextronSystems/broker-network-manual/setup/components.rst

 Broker Installation
 ~~~~~~~~~~~~~~~~~~~

-To install the Broker, you need first add a Broker in your
+To install the Broker, you first need to add a Broker in your
 Management Center.
-After you have added the Broker, your
+After you have configured your Broker, you
-Management Center will display a command which is needed
-for the Nextron Universal Installer.
+will get a command which is needed for the Nextron Universal Installer.

 .. figure:: ../images/setup_broker-config.png
    :alt: Configuring the Broker